silene/remake/README.md

 ### Special targets

-Target <tt>.PHONY</tt> marks its prerequisites as being always obsolete.
+Target `.PHONY` marks its prerequisites as being always obsolete.

 ### Special variables

-Variable <tt>.OPTIONS</tt> is handled specially.
+Variable `.OPTIONS` is handled specially.
 Its content enables some features of <b>remake</b> that are not enabled by default.

-- <tt>variable-propagation</tt>: When a variable is set in the prerequisite part of a rule, it is propagated to the rules of all the targets this rule depends on.
+- `variable-propagation`: When a variable is set in the prerequisite part of a rule, it is propagated to the rules of all the targets this rule depends on.
 This option also enables variables to be set on the command line.
 Note that, as in <b>make</b>, this features introduces non-determinism: